-Spouses will often make it challenging for opposing counsel and their valuation experts to do their jobs by responding to disclosure requests by playing the game “catch me if you can.”
+Spouses will often make it challenging for counsel and valuation experts to do their jobs by playing the game “catch me if you can” to disclosure requests.

 By Bruce Roher (Ontario)

 In the case of Braun v.
 Braun (2011 ONSC 3787 (CanLII), Docket FS-10-357996), the applicant husband was claiming that he had family property at the date of marriage of $2.67 million and accordingly he had no net family property at the date of separation.
 He further claimed that his income had been reduced significantly in 2011.
 The wife’s valuator had requested information and the husband’s response to this was that most of the documents sought were in the wife’s possession or control.
 The wife had acknowledged that she had copies of some of the documents and had provided a list of the documents in her possession.

 The Court held that the wife is entitled to obtain disclosure and that “It is not an answer to the disclosure requests for the applicant to say that the respondent has his files.
 The applicant must make the disclosure or advise that he neither has the document nor is it possible to obtain a copy of the document.”

 Catch Me If You Can: You Can Run, But You Can’t Hide